Oxygen shares, real and imaginary, rally as India battles virus surge

 "Once COVID-19 cases start going down, and oxygen supplies go up, the prices will come to normal levels and the stocks should go back (to earlier levels)," said Rusmik Oza, senior vice-president at Kotak Securities in Mumbai.

-Shares in notable gas producers like Linde India Ltd, the local partner of the U.S.-German industrial gas maker Linde, have more than doubled since the end of January, around the time India’s second wave of COVID-19 infections began.
+Shares in notable gas producers like Linde India Ltd (LIND.NS), the local partner of the U.S.-German industrial gas maker Linde (LIN.N) , have more than doubled since the end of January, around the time India's second wave of COVID-19 infections began.

-Petrochemicals companies including Reliance Industries Ltd and Indian Oil Corp have begun supplying medical oxygen to plug the shortage.
+Petrochemicals companies including Reliance Industries Ltd (RELI.NS) and Indian Oil Corp (IOC.NS) have begun supplying medical oxygen to plug the shortage.
 Shares in both companies are down about 4% each this month.

-Shares of Gagan Gases Ltd, a distributor of fuel gas commonly known as LPG, have also climbed 47% this month - despite not having any significant news.
+Shares of Gagan Gases Ltd (GAGA.BO), a distributor of fuel gas commonly known as LPG, have also climbed 47% this month - despite not having any significant news.
 A Gagan plant manager said the company does not produce oxygen.
 Reuters could not reach other representatives for comment.

 It may be a case of success by association, but it is also short-lived.